 The Company computes earnings per share under ASC 260-10, "Earnings Per Share".
 Basic net income (loss) per common share is computed by dividing net loss by the weighted average number of shares outstanding of common stock.
 Diluted income (loss) per share is computed using the weighted average number of common and common stock equivalent shares outstanding during the year.
 Dilutive common stock equivalents consist of shares issuable upon the exercise of the Company's outstanding stock options and warrants.
-For the years ended December 31, 2012 and 2011, there were 10,512,394 and 14,786,853 shares of common stock underlying options and warrants excluded, respectively.
+For the years ended December 31, 2013 and 2012, there were 11,095,139 and 10,512,394 shares of common stock underlying options and warrants excluded due to these instruments being anti-dilutive, respectively.